 With the help of the children in the eco-club, DAKTARI has initiated and sponsored several community projects, such as community clean-up projects, reusing rubbish to build a dustbin, and planting trees at the creche and school.
 We aim to not only improve the aesthetics of the community, but the instil a sense of pride and responsibility for their community into the children.
 That way, they will take better care of it in the future.

-The Career Guidance Program
+The job hunting Program

 During the weeks when DAKTARI is not able to bring children to the camp due to exams or school breaks, we will invite young adults who have completed school but have not found a job.
 They come to DAKTARI for five days to engage in a modified curriculum designed to teach them skills to get a job in addition to the environmental education.
 At the end of the week they leave with interview skills, a complete and comprehensive CV, and the confidence to go out and find a job to support themselves and their family.